dpoulopoulos/cf_step/README.md

 ## How to use

-For this example, we will use the popular [movielens](https://grouplens.org/datasets/movielens/) dataset.
+For this example, we use the popular [movielens](https://grouplens.org/datasets/movielens/) dataset.
 The dataset has collected and made available rating data sets from the [MovieLens](http://movielens.org) web site.
 The data sets were collected over various periods of time, depending on the size of the set.

 First let us load the data in a pandas `DataFrame`.
 We assume that the reader has downloaded the 1m movielense dataset and have unziped it in the `/tmp` folder.